Eva Kehayia and Bonnie Swaine Recognition Awards

 Dr Bonnie Swaine

-This prize is awarded to a CRIR Clinician /Healthcare Professionals members who has made a significant contribution to partnerships and knowledge mobilization in support of CRIR’s mission over the past five years.
+are awarded to clinical members of CRIR who have made outstanding contributions to the field. to partnerships and knowledge mobilization as part of CRIR’s mission over the past five years.

 Objectives